davidlares/mux-crud/README.md

 2. `use timezones`
 3. `show collections`
-  - It should appear the `timezones` collection
+  - It should appear in the `timezones` collection

 4. `tz = db.timezones`
 5. `tz.find()`